danielofaustino/github-finder/README.md

 - In traversy Media Course we learned how to use react class components, lifecycle like componentDidMount.

-- We are going to refactor this project using hooks and functions.
+- We are going to refactor this project using hooks and functions: [Github-Finder-Refactored](https://github.com/danielofaustino/github-finder-refactored)

 - I use this repository to consult.